max-weis/kafka-showcase/README.md

  * Kafka consumer that receives messages from a Kafka topic.
  */
 @ApplicationScoped
-public class KafkaReactiveMessagingConsumer {
+public class KafkaConsumer {

-  private static final Logger LOG = LoggerFactory.getLogger(KafkaReactiveMessagingConsumer.class);
+  private static final Logger LOG = LoggerFactory.getLogger(KafkaConsumer.class);

   @Incoming("messages") // has to be equal to incoming channel-name in microprofile-config.properties and server.xml
   public CompletionStage onMessage(final Message message) {